-The didactic portion of the curriculum requires 5 semesters of full-time work, and the dissertation proposal is defended during semester six.
-The curriculum is designed so students can achieve doctoral candidacy after six semesters.
+The didactic portion of the curriculum requires 5 semesters of full-time work, and four semesters of part-time work.
+The curriculum is designed so students can achieve doctoral candidacy after seven semesters.
 The timing of the dissertation defense is dependent on many individual factors, but we anticipate an additional 1-3 years following the proposal defense.

 Summer sessions begin in late-May/early June and end in mid-August.

-The translation health sciences courses will be highly integrated with one another and cover both theoretical concepts and applications.
-There will be a great deal of reading expected for each course to ensure that students are well-versed in the literature.
-Students should expect to dedicate 3-4 hours per credit per week during the didactic portion of the program, in addition to the residency weekends.
+The translation health sciences courses are highly integrated with one another and cover both theoretical concepts and applications.
+There is a great deal of reading expected for each course to ensure that students are well-versed in the literature.
+Students should expect to dedicate 20 hours per week during the didactic portion of the program, in addition to the residency weekends.
 The time commitment for the dissertation phase will vary.